 Make it easy for users to understand your content

 When it comes to processing information, we humans have a very limited capacity.
-This is an especially serious limitation when browsing the internet — a situation where our brains are required to quickly process large amounts of constantly changing content.
+This is especially problematic when browsing the internet.
+It bombards our brains with large amounts of constantly-changing content that we need to process quickly.
 This is why text-heavy pages are very difficult for your customers to read through.
-Rather than spending effort going through every line, users tend to scan the page and abandon the website if they can’t find what they need quickly enough — according to one study this is what 79% of online shoppers actually do on a regular basis.
+How do they cope?
+They simply don’t read everything.
+Instead, they tend to scan the page and then, abandon it if they can’t find what they need quickly enough.
+According to one study this is what 79% of online shoppers actually do on a regular basis.
 To minimize the effort users spend processing your website, make sure you only show them the content they absolutely need.
 To facilitate scanning, break your message into its main points, and give each a large descriptive heading.
 Finally, emphasize key information throughout the body with color and size.

 Increase engagement though a beautiful visual design

-Technical issues like broken links on your website not only harm your SEO ranking but may annoy and confuse users, making it more likely for them to abandon your service.
-Checking links on your website manually is a long and tedious process, but luckily there are plenty of good tools that can assist you in this task.
-For example, Broken Link Checker is a widely-used WordPress plugin that you can take advantage of when monitoring the links on any part of your website.
-A great time-saving feature is that you can edit the broken links directly from the plugin without having to navigate to the respective post.
+Technical issues like broken links on your website not only harm your SEO ranking but may annoy and confuse users.
+Checking links on your website manually is a long and tedious process.
+Luckily there are plenty of good tools that can assist you in this task.
+Broken Link Checker is a widely-used WordPress plugin that helps you monitor the links on any part of your website.
+Best of all, you can edit the broken links directly from the plugin without navigating to the respective post.

 This was the end of our brief introduction to making your website more user-friendly.
-If you have any questions, don’t hesitate to contact us!
+If you have any questions or remarks, don’t hesitate to leave a comment below or contact us!